janosh/svelte-multiselect/src/routes/(demos)/(integration)/attachments/+page.md

 </style>
 ```

-Use `css_class` to select a custom `::highlight()` rule, `duration_ms` to remove
+Use `css_class` to select a custom `::highlight()` rule, `duration_ms` to remove matches
-matches automatically, and `on_highlight` for optional range-based effects.
+automatically, and `on_highlight` for optional range-based effects.
 `scroll_to_match` scrolls the first match smoothly into view by default; set it to `false`
-to keep the viewport fixed, as this live-input demo does, or pass custom
+to keep the viewport fixed or pass custom `ScrollIntoViewOptions`. `on_highlight` still
-`ScrollIntoViewOptions`. `on_highlight` still receives ranges when the CSS Highlight API
-is unavailable and runs again when observed content changes.
-No styles or text effects
+receives ranges without the CSS Highlight API and reruns when observed content changes.
-are injected by the attachment.

 ### `click_outside`